kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 An Ingress resource must specify a [class](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-class) to select which Ingress controller to use.
-An HTTPRoute must specify which Gateway (or multiple Gateways) to attach to via a [parentRef](/references/spec/#gateway.networking.k8s.io/v1beta1.ParentRef).
+An HTTPRoute must specify which Gateway (or Gateways) to attach to via a [parentRef](/references/spec/#gateway.networking.k8s.io/v1beta1.ParentRef).

 ### Implementation-Specific Ingress Features (Annotations)